Victor Skutezky

-Victor Skutezky (15 January 1893 – 1981) was a British film producer, writer and production manager.
+Victor Skutezky (15 January 1893 – 1981) was an Austrian-born British film producer, screenwriter and production manager.
+He was born in Moravia when it was part of the Austro-Hungarian Empire, but moved to Berlin after the First World War.
+He was employed in the German film industry during the Weimar Republic, but fled following the Nazi takeover due to his Jewish background.
+He settled in Britain as a refugee.
 He was a key filmmaker at Associated British Picture Corporation where he was a staff producer then had his own production company, Marble Arch Films.